 Objective: The purpose of this proposed rulemaking is to do the following: 1.
-Establish seasons and daily catch limits for both commercial and noncommercial (recreational) harvest of common snapping, smooth softshell, spiny softshell, and painted turtles as instructed to in House File 2357, signed by Governor Branstad on March 13, 2016 (HF 2357); 2.
+Establish seasons and daily catch limits for both commercial and noncommercial (recreational) harvest of common snapping, smooth softshell, spiny softshell, and painted turtles as instructed to in House File 2357, signed by Governor Branstad on March 23, 2016 (HF 2357); 2.
 Prevent culling of turtles, i.e., releasing turtles after being taken into possession because they are considered inferior to other turtles taken; and 3.
 Add gear attendance and gear tagging requirements.
 Nothing in this proposed rulemaking shall apply to aquaculture operations already regulated pursuant to Iowa Code sections 481A.141-145 or 571 IAC Chapter 89.
 In addition, the proposed rule does not implement any requirement that may be imposed on commercial turtle harvesters and buyers by the U.S. Department of State or U.S. Fish and Wildlife Service due to the proposed inclusion of wild spiny softshell, smooth softshell, and common snapping turtles in Appendix 3 of the Convention on the International Trade of Endangered Species (CITES), effective November 2016.
-Summary: The proposed rule establishes a July 1 through December 31 commercial harvest season on common snapping, smooth softshell, spiny softshell, and painted turtles.
+Summary: The proposed rule establishes a July 16 through May 14 commercial harvest season on common snapping, smooth softshell, spiny softshell, and painted turtles.
 The same season dates apply to recreational harvest of smooth softshell, spiny softshell, and painted turtles; however, common snapping turtles shall be open year-round for recreational harvest.
-The proposed rule also prohibits harvesting on or within 100 yards of a river or a stream between July 1 and July 15.
-The proposed rule also imposes daily catch and possession limits to maintain the overall harvest numbers similar to that taken by the top 50% of harvesters the last eight years.
-There are also gear placement, gear tag, and gear attendance requirements for all harvesters, and a prohibition against culling (release of a turtle after being taken into possession because it is considered inferior to other turtles taken).
+The proposed rule also imposes daily catch limits to maintain the overall harvest numbers similar to that of all harvesters from a prior ten year period (2005-2014).
+The proposed possession limits were calculated at five times the daily catch limits.
+There is also gear placement, gear tag, and gear attendance requirements for all harvesters, and a prohibition against culling (release of a turtle after being taken into possession because it is considered inferior to other turtles taken).